CodingLawyersClub/todo-instructions/README.md

 export default new ToDoStore();
 ```

+## Add the `toDoStore` to our App

-- Go to `src/index.js`.
+Go to `src/index.js`.
 We're now going to add this store we created to our app.

-- First, import it on line 13:
+First, import it on line 13:

 ```
 import toDoStore from './stores/toDoStore';
 ```

-- Then add it to the list of stores on line 23:
+Then add it to the list of stores on line 23:

 ```
 const stores = {